zxcvvvvbanan/zxcvvvvbanan.github.io/post/other/linux/fedora_nvidia.md

 ![](/assets/blog/pics/gpuinstall/3.png)

 Now, reboot.
-Follow the process.
+Follow the process or find the guide on Google.
+There are plenty step-by-step guides.

 Do `nvidia-smi` to check whether your Nvidia driver has beeen installed.